catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```

     This verifies that the audio devices were detected and have drivers attached.
 Internel speakers set as default as shown in /etc/sysctl.conf above.
+    Test for sound.
+At the command prompt type:
+    ```
+    cat filename > /dev/dsp
+    ```
+    _filename_ cannot be empty.
+Static shoud be heard from the internal speakers.
+If not go look for the trouble (e.g. wrong sysctl default for internel
+    speakers, see #11 above).

     At the command prompt type:
     ```
     mixer